raduconst/translation-ready-theme-check/README.md

 # translation-ready-theme-check
-A WordPress plugin to create testing POT files for your theme
+A WordPress plugin to create testing PO files for your theme